pifroggi/vs_deepdeinterlace/README.md

 __*`clip`*__
 Interlaced clip, not seperated into fields.
 Must be in YUV format for the YUV wrapper function.
-Must be in RGBS format when using just one deinterlacer directly.
+Must be in RGBS format when using the DDD, DeF, or DfConvEkSA function directly.

-__*`matrix_in_s, range_in_s`*__
+__*`matrix_in_s`, `range_in_s`*__
-The color matrix and color range of the input clip, which also determines the output.
-Accepts everything that the vapoursynth resize function accepts.
+The color matrix and color range of the input clip when using the YUV wrapper function, which also determines the output.

 __*`deinterlacer`*__
 The deinterlacer to use.
 The first value is for luma and the second for chroma.
 See the table at the top for details.